 Some major national QSR’s (Quick Service Restaurants) report a 200% turnover annually.
 This means that other than management positions that have a higher retention period, there is a whole new staff every 6 months.
 An employee who is trained to perform a certain task or duty will likely leave for greener pastures.
 Their replacement will not be properly trained before their departure.
 The knowledge and experience that was once available to that store’s operation is gone.
 This may affect the quality and output of the person taking their place until they have had enough time to figure out the task themselves.

 Utilizing digital training resources allows for a repeatable onboarding process that ensures new employees are taught how to perform a task the same way, every time, regardless of the stores capacity to transfer “tribal knowledge”.
 Additionally, many stores report a lack of available time to allocate the new employee and an experienced trainer due to pressure to meet payroll directives and immediate busy store needs.

 The tools utilized to implement training are just as important as the training itself.
 Search queries and intuitive algorithms that can help employees seek out answers quickly are the most beneficial for companies.
 Creating App’s and online Help Centers for employees to access Policy’s and Procedures at their fingertips.(Literally!)

-The task of creating online training centers can be costly and daunting but luckily there are many online services that enable even the most cost conscience business the access to state of the art templates and systems.
+The task of creating online training centers can be costly and daunting.
+Luckily there are many online services that enable even the most cost conscience business the access to state of the art templates and systems.

-Industry leaders like Dairy Queen have already switched to a robust online training portal that has streamlined their knowledge management and allowed for creative new ways to convey important food safety information while ensuring top quality consistency at varying store level experiences.
+Industry leaders like Dairy Queen have already switched to a robust online training portal.
+These training portals have streamlined their knowledge management and allowed for creative new ways to convey important food safety information while ensuring top quality consistency at varying store level experiences.